Dear parents and carers,

-To illustrate the impact of taking holidays in term time it was noted that if children are taken away for a two-week holiday every year and have the average number of days off for sickness and appointments, then by the time they leave school at sixteen they will have missed a year of school.
+To illustrate the impact of taking holidays in term time, it was noted that if children are taken away for a two-week holiday every year and have the average number of days off for sickness and appointments, then by the time they leave school at sixteen they will have missed a year of school.

 All absence, not only holidays, has an impact on a child’s progress.
 We want to ensure that children miss as little school as possible.
 One of the most damaging forms of absence can be the child who takes several odd days throughout the year.
-These can mount up really quickly and be very damaging to a child’s learning.
+These can mount up really quickly and be very detrimental to a child’s learning.
 Please help us to eliminate this form of absence by, for example, making sure whenever possible appointments are made out of school hours, still sending your child to school if they feel a little under the weather, contacting us early if there is an issue that could affect your child’s attendance.

 Please remember: EVERY SCHOOL DAY COUNTS!